grebenyukaa/se_ascii_movies/README.md

 The ingame script decodes data in blocks across multiple ticks.
 The blocksize of 2048 bytes seems to be close to the perfomance cap of a user script on a single tick in Space Engineers.
 Currently different frame delays are not actually supported and are ignored in playback algorithm.

 ## Examples
 This repo contains an already prepared Star Wars movie from [asciimation](http://www.asciimation.co.nz/).
-To play it, follow the steps from the section "How to play a movie ingame".
+To play it, follow the steps from the sections "How to store a movie ingame" and "How to play a movie ingame".